Gordon Ramsay’s Daughter Matilda, 19, Lies Back In Tiny String Bikini

 “JAWDROPPING OH MY,” another comment read in all caps with several star eye faces.

-“Looking incredible!,” a third person wrote with fire emoji and an OK hand symbol.
+“Looking incredible!” a third person wrote with fire emoji and an OK hand symbol.

-“Wow, so beautiful,” another wrote with several kissy faces.
+“Wow, so beautiful,” another admirer added with several kissy faces.

 The upload was a big hit and received more than 92,000 likes and over 330 comments.

-As well as Matilda, Gordon and wife Tana are also parents to Megan, 22, 20-year-old twins Holly and Jack, and Oscar, 1.
+In addition to Matilda, Gordon and wife Tana are also parents to Megan, 22; twins Holly and Jack, 20; and Oscar, 1.
 The latter recently made an appearance on TV with his famous dad and got Kelly Clarkson to admit she wants to have another baby.

 Oscar crashed Gordon’s virtual appearance on The Kelly Clarkson Show in May as the proud dad held him up to the camera and bounced him around.